Science Signaling: Information for Authors

 Categories of Manuscripts

 Science Signaling is a weekly journal that publishes original material pertaining to the broad field of cell signaling.
-As of September 2008, Science Signaling publishes original Research Articles, Research Resources, Perspectives, Reviews, Protocols, and Letters.
+Science Signaling publishes original Research Articles, Research Resources, Perspectives, Reviews, Protocols, and Letters.
 Of these, most Perspectives and Reviews are solicited by the editors, but we welcome your suggestions of potential topics and authors.
 Detailed instructions are available as PDFs below the general overview of each type of manuscript.

 Perspectives emphasize the opinions or viewpoints of their authors.
 More limited in scope than Reviews, they may focus on recently published papers or on methods, books, or policy matters.

-Reviews address timely topics of broad interest and of relevance to signal transduction.
+Reviews address timely topics of broad interest and of relevance to signal transduction or regulatory biology.
 Unlike conventional reviews, they may be updated by their authors as developments warrant.
 Reviews are accompanied by 'glosses' -- textbook-level summaries for readers who seek a brief introduction to the topic.
 Reviews should provide new insights as well as summarize the information currently available.
 The best reviews reflect the unique viewpoint of the author and show how new findings alter current thinking about major issues in a particular field.
 Reviews are evaluated by peer review for scholarship, accuracy, clarity, and effectiveness of presentation.
 Reviews may provide comprehensive coverage of a topic or may be more tightly focused in the form of a mini-review.

 Protocols provide step-by-step instructions and notes on the techniques of signal transduction research - information often only hinted at in 'Materials and Methods' sections.
 Protocols should provide the unique viewpoint and experiences of the author.